A variant of a Dwyer-Kan theorem for model categories: Preliminaries

-The fibrant-projective model structure on the category of small functors with domain in a combinatorial model category (weak equivalences and fibrations are levelwise in fibrant objects) was constructed in \cite[Definition~3.2]{Duality}.
+The fibrant-projective model structure on the category of small functors with domain in a combinatorial model category (where weak equivalences and fibrations are levelwise in fibrant objects) was constructed in \cite[Definition~3.2]{Duality}.
 This is a particular case of the relative model structure, \cite[Definition~2.2]{Chorny-relative}.
-In the next proposition we analyze its interaction with a Quillen pair between the domain categories.
+In the next proposition we analyze its interaction with the adjunction of Proposition \ref{adjunction}.

-\begin{proposition} Given a Quillen pair $(L,R)$, the adjunction $(R^*, L^*)$ constructed in Proposition~\ref{adjunction} is a Quillen pair for the fibrant-projective model structure on the categories of small functors if and only if the left adjoint $L$ preserves fibrant objects. \end{proposition} \begin{proof} The ``if'' direction follows in the same manner as the proposition above.
+\begin{proposition} Given a simplicial accessible functor $f\colon \cat A \to \cat B$ of simplicial combinatorial model categories, the adjunction $\Lan_f \dashv f^*$ discussed in Proposition~\ref{adjunction} is a Quillen pair for the fibrant-projective model structure on the categories of small functors from $\cat A, \, \cat B$ to $\sS$ if and only if $f$ preserves fibrant objects. \end{proposition} \begin{proof} The ``if'' direction follows in the same manner as Proposition \ref{Quillen-map} above.

-For the ``only if'' direction, we need to show that for every fibrant $A\in\cat A$ the map $p\colon LA \to \ast$ has the right lifting property with respect to any trivial cofibration $i\colon B_1 \trivcofib B_2$ in \cat B. By \cite[Prop.~9.4.3]{Hirschhorn}, it suffices to show that $(i,p)$ is a homotopy lifting-extension pair.
-In other words, it suffices to show that $\hom(B_2, LA)\to \hom(B_1, LA)$ is a trivial fibration of simplicial sets.
+For the ``only if'' direction, assume that $f^*$ is a right Quillen functor and we need to show that for every fibrant $A\in\cat A$ the map $p\colon fA \to \ast$ has the right lifting property with respect to any trivial cofibration $i\colon B_1 \trivcofib B_2$ in \cat B. By \cite[Prop.~9.4.3]{Hirschhorn}, it suffices to show that $(i,p)$ is a homotopy lifting-extension pair.
+In other words, it suffices to show that $\hom(B_2, fA)\to \hom(B_1, fA)$ is a trivial fibration of simplicial sets.